Collaborative Edge-to-Server Inference for Vision-Language Models: Background

 where $Q, K, V \in \mathbb{R}^{n \times d_H}$, and $d_H = d / H$ denotes the per-head dimension with $H$ attention heads.

 In the ViT, unmasked self-attention is applied, and the attention weight matrix is computed as:

 In contrast, the LLM decoder employs masked self-attention~\cite{Vaswani2017attention} to preserve the autoregressive property of language modeling.
-A lower triangular mask $ M \in \mathbb{R}^{n \times n} $ is added to prevent tokens from attending to future positions:
+An additive causal mask $ M \in \mathbb{R}^{n \times n} $ is applied to prevent tokens from attending to future positions:

 The self-attention output is then given by

 The MHSA mechanism extends this operation by computing $H$ parallel self-attention outputs and concatenating them:

 where $U_{\text{MHSA}} \in \mathbb{R}^{d \times d}$ is the projection matrix for the MHSA output.